 No Digital Strategist Is an Island

-Digital strategists need a smart team supporting them, to be tactical (i.e., do work like SEO, paid search, analytics, development, etc.) while the digital strategist stays at the canopy level of the rain forest, instead of being down in the mud.
-This is critical.
+Digital strategists need the smart team supporting them to be tactical (i.e., do work like SEO, paid search, analytics, development, etc.) while the digital strategist stays at the rain forest’s canopy level instead of down in the mud.
 For a digital strategist to be more strategic, the primary focus must be on strategy, not tactics.
 Another thing the most successful digital strategists do to set themselves apart is to network.

 The landscape of digital strategy is broad and deep.
 There’s no way you can know it all, so why not build a network of like-minded people you can turn to when you have questions and vice versa?
 These relationships are an excellent way to foster personal and professional growth, create value in the wild, stay informed about the digital marketing industry, and create a competitive advantage.

 To Be More Strategic, You Have to Be Less Tactical

 Sadly, most of the digital strategy gigs you’ll find today are loaded with tactical requirements and duties and are light on strategy.
 That’s where being proactive can help.
 Be sure and ask questions when interviewing for a digital strategist job.
 If the role feels like it’s too tactically driven, take a minute and ask your interviewer to define what digital strategy means to the organization from a strategic and tactical perspective.

 If you can’t get the answers you need, it’s an opportunity for you to decide if the gig is right for you.
 There is a multitude of opportunities out there with exceptional companies with plenty of people who get it.
 There’s no need to settle.
 Knowing the answer to the questions, “What is a digital strategist?” and “What does a digital strategist do?” will help you help others (especially recruiters and hiring managers) clarify what they’re looking for in a new hire.